Recoskie/JDasm/README.md

 This application supports Microsoft binaries .exe, .dll, .sys, .drv, .ocx.

-This project makes binary formats visual, and easy to map, and modify.
+This project makes binary formats visual, easy to map, and modify.

 This project is meant to support different binary file formats, and application formats.